dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 3. Select **Configure database updates**.

-4. In the **Configure Database Updates** dialog box, select Add SQL Script, and then navigate to the *Grant.sql* script that you saved earlier in the solution folder.
+4. In the **Configure Database Updates** dialog box, select **Add SQL Script**, and then navigate to the *Grant.sql* script that you saved earlier in the solution folder.

 5. Repeat the process to add the *aspnet-data-dev.sql* script.